thec00n/Smart-Contract-Hacker-Playground/Parity_1_2/README.md

 # Parity MultiSig hacking challenge

 This repository contains two challenges that are based on the Parity hacks from July (Level 1) and November 2017 (Level 2).
-The contracts have been sliglty modoified so they compile with more recent versions of solc.
+The contracts have been sliglty modoified so they work with a more recent version of the compiler.

 ## Installation :minidisc: